Follow the instructions below to use your Fire TV or Fire TV Stick as a DAKboard display.

 - You can use the adbLink application to to side load application like Chrome, Firefox and more.

 - To hide the Silk toolbar, scroll to the bottom of the screen and both the cursor and toolbar will hide.
+When your screen fully refreshes every 6 hours, this URL will reappear and you will need to hide it again.

 - Different TV's and Monitors have varying resolutions.
 Using smaller font adjustments in each block in your custom screen should be used to maximize your screen space as the Silk browser is zoomed in further by default than the preview screen.